toyan00/ToyanBomb/README.md

 in Twitch chat.

-ToyanBomb will process the command and trigger the bomb interaction in Beat Saber.
+ToyanBomb will process the command and visually turn an eligible note into a bomb while retaining the original note gameplay.

+The viewer's name and available emote / stamp effects will also be displayed in the player view.

 ---